IBM-Blockchain-Archive/marbles/tutorial_part1.md

 #Application Background
-This sample app is meant to demonstrate how to create and transfer marbles between two users.
+Hold on to your hats everyone, this application is going to demonstrate transferring marbles between two users leveraging IBM Blockchain.
-We are going to do this in Node.JS and a bit of GoLang.
+We are going to do this in Node.js and a bit of GoLang.
 The backend of this application will be the GoLang code running in our blockchain network.
 From here on out the GoLang code will be referred to as 'chaincode' or 'cc'.
 The chaincode itself will create a marble by storing it to the chaincode state.